Walter White (Breaking Bad): Cultural impact and legacy

-Over time Walter developed a cult following, spawning fan websites like "Heisenberg Labs", "Walt's Wardrobe", and "Save Walter White" (an exact replica of the website Walter's son creates in the series to raise money to pay for his father's cancer treatments).
+Over time Walter developed a cult following, spawning fan websites like "Heisenberg Labs", "Walt's Wardrobe", and "Save Walter White", which is an exact replica of the website Walter's son creates in the series to raise money to pay for his father's cancer treatments.
 In 2015, the series' creator, Vince Gilligan, publicly requested fans of the series to stop reenacting a scene in which Walter angrily throws a pizza on his roof after Skyler refuses to let him inside; this came after complaints from the home's real-world owner.

 Many fans of Breaking Bad, including the actor Norm Macdonald and the New York magazine writer Emily Nussbaum, proposed a theory, in which most of the series finale happened in Walter's mind, and he really died in the stolen Volvo in the beginning of it.
 While Nussbaum merely stated that it would be her preferred ending, Macdonald emphasized the seemingly unreal scenarios of Walt's final day, as well as what he deemed as unreliable acting.
 However, Gilligan debunked this theory, explaining that Walter could not possibly have known several things that happened, like Jesse being held in captivity by Jack's gang instead of being murdered by them, or that Todd had begun taking meetings with Lydia regarding the meth trade.
 This theory was further disproven with Better Call Saul following Saul's story before and after Breaking Bad alongside El Camino: A Breaking Bad Movie following Jesse's story after the finale, in which Walter is confirmed to have died.